ensi-platform/core-components/packages/form/README.md

 **TypedField** − is just `Field` with onBlur-transformations according to special `fieldType` prop.

-**FieldArray** − is a wrapper for an array of similar fields, controlled with RHF.
-It implements special logic for an array from <a href="https://react-hook-form.com/docs/usefieldarray" target="_blank">`useFieldArray`</a> hook.

 **Reset** − is button with RHF's reset logic on click.

 ### Common questions